innFactory/bootstrap-akka-http.g8/src/main/g8/README.md

 [![jonato.de](https://img.shields.io/badge/Version-1.0-brightgreen.svg)](https://innFactory.de)

 ## Info
-A [Giter8][g8] template for a akka http service with swagger, slick and flyway database migration.
+This is a boilerplate template for a akka http service with slick and flyway database migration.
 You can use it to create your own REST Services on top of the lightbend stack.

 ### Requirements
 * JDK8 [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html))